Ndamukong Suh: College career

 Suh attended the University of Nebraska–Lincoln, where he played for the Nebraska Cornhuskers football team from 2005 to 2009.
 As a true freshman in 2005, Suh played in the first two games before missing the rest of the season after undergoing knee surgery.
 He received a medical redshirt.

 In 2006, Suh played in all 14 games as a backup defensive lineman and earned freshman All-Big 12 honors from The Sporting News.
 Despite coming off the bench, he finished the year with 19 total tackles, and ranked among the team leaders in tackles for loss (8) and quarterback sacks (3 1/2).
 As a sophomore, Suh started in 11 of the Cornhuskers' 12 games and recorded 34 total tackles.

-As a junior in 2008, Suh recorded a team-high 76 tackles, 7.5 sacks, 19 tackles for loss, two interceptions (both returned for touchdowns), and a touchdown reception while playing fullback.
+As a junior in 2008, Suh recorded a team-high 76 tackles, 7.5 sacks, 19 tackles for loss, two interceptions (both returned for touchdowns, which co-led the NCAA), and a touchdown reception while playing fullback.
 He became the first Nebraska defensive lineman to lead the team in tackles since 1973.
 Suh earned First-team All-Big 12 honors in 2008, becoming the first Nebraska interior defensive lineman to earn those honors since Steve Warren in 1999.
 Suh was also an honorable mention All-American.

 In 2009, Suh registered 85 tackles, 12 quarterback sacks, 28 quarterback hurries, 20.5 tackles for loss, 10 pass breakups, three blocked kicks, and an interception.
 He had 12 tackles (seven for losses, a school single-game record) and 4 1/2 sacks in a 13–12 loss to the Texas Longhorns in the Big 12 Championship Game, for which he received game MVP honors.
 Suh helped Huskers defense rank first nationally in scoring defense (10.4 ppg), tied for second in total sacks (44), first in pass efficiency defense (87.3), seventh in total defense (272.0 ypg), ninth in rushing defense (93.1 ypg) and 18th in passing defense (178.9 ypg).
 He also played all four quarters versus Arizona in the 2009 Holiday Bowl, helping Nebraska record the first shutout in the Holiday Bowl's 32-year history, as well as the first shutout in school bowl history.
 Suh earned unanimous first-team All-Big 12 honors and the Big-12 Defensive Player of the Year.
 Nationally, he was named the Associated Press College Football Player of the Year, the recipient of the Bill Willis Trophy, Bronko Nagurski Trophy, Chuck Bednarik Award, Lombardi Award, and Outland Trophy, and was recognized as a unanimous first-team All-American.
 Suh was a finalist for the Lott Trophy, Walter Camp Award, and Heisman Trophy.